luke-chugh/Book-Recommender-WebApp/README.md

 # Book Recommender System: [Application link](https://share.streamlit.io/luke-chugh/book-recommender-webapp/main/app.py)
 Book Recommendation Using **Word2vec algorithm**

 Content-based and Collaborative based are the two popular recommendation systems.
-This project is content based recommender system where user has to select one book title from a list of 4000 books, then recommender system list top 5 similar books based on the description or features.
+This project is content based recommender system where user has to select one book title from a list of 4000 books, then recommender system lists top 5 similar books based on the description or features.

 # Below are the screenshots of my web app: